Manfred von Richthofen: Tributes

 In 1941 a newly launched Kriegsmarine (German navy) seaplane tender received the name Richthofen.

 In 1968 Richthofen was inducted into the International Air & Space Hall of Fame.

 "Red Flag", the US Air Force's large scale training exercise held multiple times a year, was an outgrowth of Project Red Baron, which happened in three phases (c.
 1966 to c.
 1974) during the period of the Vietnam War.

+Red Baron Airport Airpark in Oasis, Idaho is named after him.

 Relics

 Captain Roy Brown donated the seat of the Fokker triplane in which the German flying ace made his final flight to the Royal Canadian Military Institute (RCMI) in 1920.

 Apart from the triplane's seat, the RCMI, in Toronto, also holds a side panel signed by the pilots of Brown's squadron.

 The engine of Richthofen's Dr.I was donated to the Imperial War Museum in London, where it is still on display.
 The museum also holds the Baron's machine guns.
-The control column (joystick) of Richthofen's aircraft can be seen at the Australian War Memorial in Canberra.
+The control column (joystick) of Richthofen's aircraft and his woolen flying boots can be seen at the Australian War Memorial in Canberra.

 The Australian National Aviation Museum has what is suspected to be the fuel tank of Richthofen's Dr.I, however there is no conclusive proof.